Braunvieh Cattle: Guide, Info & Facts

 The herds brought to the United States were used only for milk production, and bred exclusively for milking qualities which led to the creation of a separate breed, given the name American Brown Swiss.

-See Also: British White Cattle: Guide, Info & Facts
+See Also: Holstein Cows: Guide, Info & Facts

 Interestingly, these American Brown Swiss were introduced back to the purebred Braunvieh in large numbers in the 1960s and according to the Braunvieh Association of America, the Braunvieh of today has 3/4ths of their genetics coming from the American Brown Swiss.